-Intel does not provide temperature ranges for each processor, as it varies by processor.
+We do not provide temperature ranges for each processor, as it varies by processor.
 You can find the thermal specifications for a processor at Intel® Core™ Processor technical documentation.

 As an alternative option, follow these steps:

-- Go to the Intel product information page.
+- Visit our product information page.

 - Select Desktop Products or Mobile Products.